AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/separator-component-in-adaptive-forms.md

 ---
-title: Trennzeichenkomponenten in adaptiven Formularen
+title: Trennzeichenkomponente in adaptiven Formularen
 seo-title: Separator component in Adaptive Forms
 description: Sie können die Trennzeichenkomponente verwenden, um Abschnitte eines Formulars visuell zu trennen.
 seo-description: You can use the separator component to visually segregate sections of a form.